hazel-gandhi/academic-retractions-analysis/README.md

 ## 📁 Repo Guide

 - 📄 **retraction_watch.csv**: Main CSV I downloaded from the Retraction Watch database to do my analysis
+- 📝 **retraction-watch.ipynb**: Main notebook with all my code
 - 📂 **analysis/**: A folder with filtered dataframes that I used to make charts
-- 📄 **images**: All my charts created in R in png format
+- 📂 **images**: All my charts created in R in png format
-- 📝 **retraction-watch.ipynb**: Main notebook with all my code

 ## 🎯 Aim